Saint-Dié-des-Vosges: Geography

 Saint-Dié is located in the Vosges Mountains 80 km southeast of Nancy and 80 km southwest of Strasbourg.
 This route in the valley of the river Meurthe was always the more frequented, and first to get a rail line in 1864, so now it accommodates the primary road.

 Saint-Dié-des-Vosges, principal town of an arrondissement of the same name, belongs to the Vosges département of France.
 This commune with a little town in her center, is approximately 50 km northeast of Épinal, and connected by two roads, south through the passes of Haut-Jacques and Bruyères or north by the pass of Haut-du-Bois and the ancient land of Rambervillers.
 By rail, Épinal is 61 km from Saint-Dié.
+The Saint-Dié-des-Vosges station offers rail connections to Épinal, Strasbourg, Nancy and Paris.

 The river Meurthe flows in the Permian basin of Saint-Dié surrounded by wooded mountains Ormont, Kemberg and La Madeleine.
 The peaks of these mountains are 550 m high, and are composed of Triassic formations, especially the so-called "Vosges sandstone", a kind of red sandstone.